Certification and Professional Conduct

 Please use the Credential Verification Form to verify the certification of a Geriatric Care Manager of interest.

 The NAPGCM Professional Review Process is not a dispute resolution mechanism, nor a means to pursue legal or financial remedies.
-Fee and similar contract disputes involving consumers are generally outside the scope of this Process.
+Fee and similar contract disputes involving consumers are generally outside the scope of this process.
 We recommend that persons with such concerns discuss them directly with the care manager.
 If the outcome is unsatisfactory, other options include a local Better Business Bureau or formal Alternative Dispute Resolution organizations.

 Additionally, there are other authorities which may be more appropriate for reporting alleged misconduct.
 If the care manager is a licensed professional, for example, you may make a complaint to their professional licensing body, especially if you believe there is an imminent risk of material harm.
 If a care manager is appointed as a guardian, you may file a complaint with the Center for Guardianship Certification.

 Complaints generally may be filed to NAPGCM by any person, including NAPGCM members, related professionals, consumers, and other members of the public.
 However, complaining parties must submit materials to NAPGCM directly and not through an attorney or other representative.

 Complaints may be submitted directly through the website by completing a professional review form.
-If you do not have access to the internet; you may contact the NAPGCM office directly by phone at (520) 881-8008 and staff will mail you the appropriate forms.
+If you do not have access to the Internet, you may contact the NAPGCM office directly by phone at (520) 881-8008 and staff will mail you the appropriate forms.
 If you wish to submit a complaint, please review the Standards of Practice and the Code of Ethics before doing so.
-Also note the care manager MUST be a member of NAPGCM.
+Also note the care manager MUST be a current member of NAPGCM.